bengler/kits/README.md

       title "Blog post"
       description "Renders a blog post"
-      param :id, "Id of the blog post" param :style, "Style, on of: 'compact', 'normal', 'expanded'.
+      param :id, "Id of the blog post" param :style, "Style, one of: 'compact', 'normal', 'expanded'.
 Default is 'normal'"

       action do
         post = BlogPost.find(params[:id])